 - Goldman Sachs (41 subsidiaries)

 - JPMorgan Chase (13 subsidiaries)

 - Pepsi (two subsidiaries)

-This has drawn some of the world's wealthiest people to the tiny country, as one in three residents is a millionaire, reported CNN Money.
-Monaco's popularity as a home to the super-rich has also made it one of the most expensive real estate markets in the world.
+Monaco doesn't charge its residents income tax.
+This has drawn some of the world's wealthiest people to the tiny country, as almost one in three residents is a millionaire, reported CNN Money in 2016.

-This has made Switzerland a popular financial center for individuals and corporations alike.
-Zurich, the most populated city in Switzerland, is the ninth-largest financial center in the world and one of the most broadly and deeply established, according to the September 2016 Global Financial Centres Index from Long Finance, which promotes education about finances.
+Switzerland is a popular financial center for individuals and corporations alike.
+In fact, Zurich is the No. 9 most competitive financial center in the world and one of the most broadly and deeply established, according to the September 2017 Global Financial Centres Index from Long Finance.

 U.S. companies have taken advantage of Switzerland's tax benefits for years.
-In 2008, American multinational corporations reported 43 percent of their foreign earnings in just five tax-shelter countries, and Switzerland was among them.
-Companies that have subsidiaries in Switzerland include major businesses like Marriott, Pepsi, Stanley Black & Decker, Morgan Stanley and Merck, which has 23 subsidiaries in Switzerland alone.
+A Congressional Research Service report found that American multinational corporations reported 43 percent of their foreign earnings in just five tax-shelter countries, and Switzerland was among them, according to the ITEP report.
+ITEP also found that the companies with subsidiaries in Switzerland include Marriott, Pepsi and Morgan Stanley, among others.